LLNL/sundials/doc/shared/sundials/Logging.rst

 ----------------

-To enable logging, the CMake option :cmakeop:`SUNDIALS_LOGGING_LEVEL` must be set to a value greater than ``0`` when configuring SUNDIALS.
-This option specifies the maximum desired output level.
-See the documentation entry for :cmakeop:`SUNDIALS_LOGGING_LEVEL` for the numeric values correspond to errors, warnings, info output, and debug output where errors < warnings < info output < debug output < extra debug output.
+To enable logging, the CMake option :cmakeop:`SUNDIALS_LOGGING_LEVEL` must be set to the maximum desired output level when configuring SUNDIALS.
+See the :cmakeop:`SUNDIALS_LOGGING_LEVEL` documentation for the numeric values corresponding to errors, warnings, info output, and debug output where errors < warnings < info output < debug output < extra debug output.
+By default only warning and error messages are logged.
-More details in regards to configuring SUNDIALS with CMake can be found in :numref:`Installation`.

 .. note::

    As of version 7.0.0, enabling MPI in SUNDIALS enables MPI-aware logging.

 When SUNDIALS is built with logging enabled, then the default logger (stored in the :c:type:`SUNContext` object) may be configured through environment variables